remialvado/calculator/README.md

 # Step 10

-* Use forms and validators
+* Use forms to handle request
+* Operand should be valid doubles

 # Step 11

 * Add HTTP cache on API calls
 * Add business cache inside API
+* PHPUnit : use setup method and depends annotation

 # Step 12

-* Store operations into Doctrine

-# Step 13

-* Store operations into Riak
-* Use Riak as a cache layer
+* Use Riak to store special operand